With a tweak here and an adjustment there, you can live a more joyful and balanced lifestyle after the age of 50.

 Here are five realizations that many people have as they gradually experiment with living a life that is more balanced.
 I believe these realizations reveal how to achieve excellence.

-Being mindful of these dynamics as they occur during your own journey of self-improvement will make the process more meaningful and – frankly – also help you to achieve your goals more quickly.
+Being mindful of these dynamics as they occur during your own journey of self-improvement will make the process more meaningful and – frankly – also help you to achieve your goals more quickly after age 50.

 1. Wanting to Feel Better or Do Better